prasenforu/container-platform/kube/README.md

 It is assumes that familiarity with PaaS concepts and Red Hat OpenShift.
 For more information, see the Red Hat OpenShift documentation.
 If you want to access publically your openshift then you need registered domain.
 Here I use my domain (cloud-café.in) which I purchase from godaddy.in

-##### Step #1	Subscribe to Red Hat OpenShift
-##### Step #2	Prepare an AWS Account
-##### Step #3	Setup VPC

-1. Configure VPC with 10.90.0.0/16 CIDR
-(Do not use 10.144.0.0/16, this CIDR by default taken by Kubernetes for internal communication), But there is option if you want to change, see the Red Hat OpenShift documentation.
-2. Create two subnet (Private - 10.90.2.0/24  & Public 10.90.1.0/24)
-3. Create InternetGateWay (IGW)
-4. Create routing table for internet and associate public subnet and add route with Internet Gate Way
-5. Setup NatGateWay and assign public IP and select Public Subnet
-6. Then add route 0.0.0.0/0 source from NAT
-7. Then go to association and add Private Subnet.

 ##### Step #4	Setup Security Group